Contents Tour Biographies Celebs Links

 The 639-type Microphone is an excellent general purpose microphone for studio use in broadcasting and recording, and for remote broadcast pickups where it can be given reasonable care in handling.
 In addition, the several directional patterns will enhance operation of the microphone where audience or background noise must be controlled, and in public address pickups where acoustical feedback would ordinarily take place before a satisfactory reinforcement level could be reached.
 (Figure 1 shows the angle, in respect to 0°, of minimum pickup, and is useful for orienting the microphone to discriminate against unwanted acoustical feedback and reverberation.)
 It is particularly suitable for multi-microphone pickups of a large orchestra group where a sense of realism and an apparent increase of volume level is desired.
 This is accomplished by utilizing one 639-type microphone as a non-directional (position D) microphone for general orchestra pickup and several 639-type microphones (positions R, C, 1, 2 or 3) as accent microphones for soloists and individual groups of the orchestra which the operator may want accentuated.

-The general microphone will provide the necessary reverberation which is desirable for realism, and the accent microphones will permit the individual groups to be accented for special musical effects.
+The general mic will provide the necessary reverberation which is desirable for realism, and the accent mics will permit the individual groups to be accented for special musical effects.
 Skillful operation of the mixing of the various microphones will permit the operator to control, over a considerable range, the liveness of the pickup.

 Altec (Western Electric) 639B